 Where is Martin Brundle today?

-Brundle has missed Grands Prix in Azerbaijan, Hungary, Holland, Russia and Turkey over the past year.
+Brundle has missed Grands Prix in Saudi Arabia, Azerbaijan, Hungary, Holland, Russia and Turkey over the past year.
 Given the high number, and frequency of Grands Prix this season, Sky has been rotating its on-air talent.

 Unfortunately, Sky doesn’t release their commentator lineups for race days ahead of schedule so we don’t know which Grand Prix Brundle will miss this season.

 Aside from lead commentator David Croft, other pundits including Brundle, Jenson Button, Paul di Resta and Karun Chandhok are rotated to ensure everyone is well rested.